 My studies in International Relations at Austin College taught me how to be critical of the different perspectives and agendas within the international structure.
 Though my research and class debates, I gained essential communication skills, qualitative analytical skills, and critical thinking skills which are essential to my current studies in international development.

 The professors in the political science made sure to provide a concrete path for students.
 Above all, they helped me translate what I was learning in the classroom, into a career path.
 They had the uncanny ability to predict the skills I needed to work on so that I would be a better candidate for… [Read More]

 My International Relations and Political Science classes discussed issues such as development within the context of environmental and self-sustainability which I am able to directly apply in my job as a Community Economic Volunteer in the Peace Corps.

 My time at Austin College taught me how to be a dedicated student, as well as a conscious citizen.
 The political science faculty became some of my most trusted mentors and supporters as I applied to graduate schools and figured out my next steps should be after graduation.

-After I graduated, I pursued a career in nonprofit work, and every line of experience I had on my resume came from a connection made by an Austin College Political Science professor.
-Now, I am at Indiana University pursuing a Master’s of Public Affairs degree with a concentration in Nonprofit Management.
-Each day of class… [Read More]
+After I graduated from Austin College, I pursued a career in nonprofit work, and every line of experience I had on my resume came from a connection made by an Austin College Political Science professor.
+I have just completed a Master of Public Affairs degree with a concentration in Nonprofit Management at Indiana University.
+During… [Read More]

 My International Relations and EALC majors have prepared me for the workforce by giving me the resources to have successful communication, analytic, and research skills.
 The professors are amazing and will make sure they do everything they can to help you succeed and think outside the box.